Verryx-02/playlist-downloader/spot_downloader/BenchmarkProject.md

 `spotify_id` is the unique ID of the song on Spotify (see the file `spot_downloader/spotify/models.py`).

 ## Output:
-`Output.tsv`, where each row can be one of the following options:
+`Output.tsv`, where each row can be only one of the following options:

 ```bash
 spotify_id \t A_youtube_url \t B_youtube_url